zaiisao/Documentation/en/Interactive Broadcast/lastmile_quality_windows.md

 config.probeUplink = true;
 // Probe the downlink network quality. config.probeDownlink = true;
-// The expected uplink bitrate (Kbps).
-The value range is [100, 5000]. config.expectedUplinkBitrate = 1000;
+// The expected uplink bitrate (bps).
+The value range is [100000, 5000000]. config.expectedUplinkBitrate = 100000;
-// The expected downlink bitrate (Kbps).
-The value range is [100, 5000]. config.expectedDownlinkBitrate = 1000;
+// The expected downlink bitrate (bps).
+The value range is [100000, 5000000]. config.expectedDownlinkBitrate = 100000;
 // Start the last-mile network test before joining the channel. lpAgoraEngine->startLastmileProbeTest(config);

-// (2) Stop the test.
+// (2) Stop the test in an alternate place.
 Agora recommends not calling any other API method before the test ends. lpAgoraEngine->stopLastmileProbeTest();
 ```